CDRH/open-oni_nebraska_theme/docs/batch-management.md

 ┣━━━ batch.xml
 ┗━━━ batch_1.xml

-# This rsync command is resumable if interrupted
+# This rsync command is resumable if interrupted and usually takes up to 45 min.
+# The % progress and time estimates shown are often optimistically inaccurate.
 # Explanation of rsync options: https://explainshell.com/explain?cmd=rsync+-ahuX+--del
 # Note that omission and presence of trailing slashes here matters,
 # so type carefully and double-check before submitting the command!